 Cost: $490.00 + Family Membership Fee

-The U-10 group is our entry-level program to skill building, goal setting, and competition.
+The U-10 Team is our entry-level program to skill building, goal setting, and competition.
 With the main focus being on fun, participants are exposed to a variety of learning situations designed to give them success and the desire for more!
 Free-skiing, gate drills, gate training, and T-Bar loops are part of any training session.
 U10 athletes will spend the majority of their training time freeskiing and focusing on fundamental skill building.
-Athletes must participate in at least one Northern Vermont Council race series (for 2-day athletes) and/or 2-4 at home Club competitions.
+Athletes must participate in at least one Northern Vermont Council race and at least one Freeski competition during the season.
 Some school vacation days are included and activities may include but not be limited to x-country skiing, swimming and snowshoeing.
 Northern Vermont competitions require VARA and USSA membership.

-PHILOSOPHYThe U-10 group is our entry-level program focused on skill building, goal setting, and competition.
+The U-10 Team is our entry-level program focused on skill building, goal setting, and competition.
 With the main focus being on fun, participants are exposed to a variety of learning situations designed to give them success and the desire for more!
 Free-skiing, gate drills, gate training, and T-Bar loops are part of any practice session.
 At this level we begin to develop the athletes into strong overall skiers and build a large fundamental base.
 Once the fundamental base is developed basic tactical skills will be taught to the athletes.

 The U-10 athlete is being introduced to racing and competition.
-Learning to memorize the course and preparing for more difficult gates, striving to improve times on each run, supporting teammates who get faster or slower times, and receiving feedback from the coaches on the race run are some of the more common features of competition in the U10/12 groups.
+Learning inspection skills and to memorize the course and preparing for more difficult gates/terrain, striving to improve technique and times on each run, supporting teammates who get faster/better or slower/worse times or scores, and receiving feedback from the coaches on the race/competition runs are some of the more common features of competition in the U10/12 groups.
 All U10 races will be with the Northern Vermont Council (NVC), while U10 Freeski competitions can be throughout the state.

-Races (for 2-day athlete) usually run on Sundays starting in January and ending in mid-March (6 races).
+Races usually run on Sundays starting in January and ending in mid-March (6 races).
 Freeski competitions are usually on Saturdays staring in January and running through the end of March (5 Competitions).
-These events are hosted by several local resorts like Stowe, Burke, Jay Peak etc. The competitions have over 100 boy and girl racers and prizes are awarded at the race.
+These events are hosted by several local resorts like Stowe, Burke, Jay Peak, Cochrans, SNSC, etc. The competitions have over 100 boy and girl racers and prizes are awarded at the race.
 No qualification is necessary for any of the races.
 For U10s the majority of the races are GS races (one panel SL), either individual or team events.

 The following provides overview highlights of the Program’s curriculum.
 Should a more detailed curriculum be desired, please contact the Head Coach.

-Coaches’ travel expenses (room and meals) are to be shared equally by all athlete families attending any given race.
-Normally, single day trips to NVC races do not produce coaches travel expenses.
+Coaches’ travel expenses (room and meals) are to be shared equally by all athlete families attending any given race outside of Northern Vermont.

 SNSC website www.snscsvt.com, Facebook, and group email are common pathways.
-Other inquiries should be addressed first to the Coaches, then the Head Coach, and lastly the Executive Director.
-Updated information is available on Facebook, and group emails are common pathways.
-General office questions can be directed to 802-644-1177.
+Other inquiries should be addressed to the Coaches, then the Head Coach, and lastly the Alpine or Club Director.
+General office questions can be directed to 644-1177.